-In Figure 1-1, the public network is above the dotted line, and the private network is below the dotted line.
+In Figure 1-1, the public network is above the dashed line, and the private network is below the dashed line.
 The dedicated Ethernet port of a service processor is connected to one of the OnBoard's private Ethernet ports.
 The IP address of the public Ethernet port is the only publicly-defined IP address.

 To allow management of the connected device, each device has a privatelydesignated IP address and at the administrator's discretion, each device may also have a virtual IP address.
-If virtual addresses are defined, users may be able to see a connected device's virtual IP address but may not be able to see the privately-defined IP address.
+If virtual addresses are defined, users may be allowed to see a connected device's virtual IP address but not to see the device's privately-defined IP address.

-In the example, the remote user accesses the OnBoard through the Internet and selects a service processor management action to perform on a specific service processor.
+In the example, the remote user accesses the OnBoard through a network connection to the public Ethernet port and then selects a service processor management action that user is authorized to perform on a specific service processor.
 (Users may also dial into the OnBoard through an optional external modem or PCMCIA modem card.)

 After the user selects the desired management action, the OnBoard then creates a secure connection between the user and the service processor, acting as a proxy on behalf of the user when communicating with the service processor.
 While the user is performing any of the service processor management actions for which the user is authorized, the connection between the OnBoard and the service processor is kept separate and protected from the connection between the user and the OnBoard.
 Nothing that happens on the private network is exposed to the public network.
 Depending on the mode of access, HTTPS or SSH can be used to protect communications that are transported on the public network between the user and the OnBoard.